openedx/frontend-app-learner-portal-enterprise/docs/decisions/0006-reorder-component-tree-to-reduce-unnecessary-api-calls-and-improve-user-experience.md

 </AuthenticatedUserSubsidyPage>
 ```

-The other core pages like the "Search", "Program", etc. each independently render their own `AuthenticatedUserSubsidyPage` component as part of their route's logic.
+The other core pages like the "Search", "Program", etc. also each independently render their own `AuthenticatedUserSubsidyPage` component as part of their route's logic.
 This means that, as a learner, when navigating from "Dashboard" to "Search", we are rendering `AuthenticatedUserSubsidyPage` (and performing all its logic) once and then again when the "Search" page loads, unnecessarily duplicating logic between page views.

 The logic encapsulated by `AuthenticatedUserSubsidyPage` entails:
 * Redirecting to logistration, via the enterprise `/proxy-login/` view in the LMS.